RishwanthJVK/Human_Activity_Classification/README.md

 # Human Activity Classification Using Sensor Data

-This project focuses on building and evaluating machine learning models to classify human activities (like walking, sitting, standing, etc.) based on sensor data.
-The goal is to identify the best-performing classification model using classification report.
+This project focuses on building and evaluating machine learning models to classify human activities (like walking, sitting, standing, etc.) based on time-series sensor data.
+The goal is to identify the best-performing classification model using systematic evaluation and hyperparameter tuning.

 ---

-##  Dataset
+## 📂 Dataset

-- **Source**: Kaggle
+- **Source**: [Mention source – e.g., UCI HAR, Kaggle, etc.]
-- **Size**: [
+- **Size**: [Number of samples], [Number of features]
 - **Classes**: 6 (e.g., Sitting, Standing, Walking, Lying Down, Upstairs, Downstairs)

 ---

-##  Problem Statement
+## 🎯 Problem Statement

 To accurately classify a person's activity using sensor measurements like accelerometer and gyroscope data.

 ---

-## Models Used
+## 🧠 Models Used

-All models were evaluated using pipelines, and `GridSearchCV` for hyperparameter tuning:
+All models were evaluated using pipelines, scaling, and `GridSearchCV` for hyperparameter tuning:

 1. **Logistic Regression**
 2. **K-Nearest Neighbors**